 It may not be possible to offer 24/7 IT help desk support due to staffing or budget issues.
 This, however, shouldn’t stop you as a business owner or IT helpdesk manager from being able to provide excellent support when your team is offline.

 Consider using the

 So how can this self-service tool help improve your IT helpdesk management skills?
 It can for sure reduce costs.
-Self-service support costs $0.10 or less per contact, whereas the average costs of live service (email, phone, or live chat) can cost over $13, meaning your staff can dedicate more of their time to solving more complex issues or to paying more attention to VIP customers.
+Self-service support costs $0.10 or less per contact, whereas the average cost of live service (email, phone, or live chat) can cost over $13, meaning your staff can dedicate more time to solving more complex issues or to paying more attention to VIP customers.

 4) User End-to-End Transparency

-For any given problem, complex or not, both the user and the IT help desk techs should be able to easily identify the status of the issue.
+For any given problem, complex or not, both the user and the IT help desk techs should easily identify the issue's status.

 Doing so will ensure that IT helpdesk techs can help fix any pending issues by being able to jump in where the previous techs left off.
 This helps to save time and reduce frustration for your end users.